Crochet, Free pattern, Nederlands

 Finished Bohemian Temperature Wraps

 My finished wrap is just a beauty, even if I say so myself!
-I shared several photos here on my blog when I finished my wrap.

 Many others also made a wrap.
 The beauty of these temperature projects is that each wrap is unique, depending on local weather conditions.

-If you would like to make a wrap of your own, I would really enjoy seeing your progress through the year.
-Use the hastag #itsallinanutshell on Facebook and Instagram to help me find it, share your work in my It’s all in a Nutshell Crochet Nuts group on Facebook or tag me in one of your posts.
+If you are making something with one of my patterns or one of my videos, I would love to see your work.
+Use the hashtag #itsallinanutshell on Instagram to help me find it, share your work in my It’s all in a Nutshell Crochet Nuts group on Facebook or tag me in one of your posts.

 With love,